-The American Graduate University is pleased to be a leader in the fields of positive psychology, neuropsychology, and positive neuropsychology.
+The Graduate University of America, New School of Positive Psychology is pleased to be a leader in the fields of positive psychology, neuropsychology, and positive neuropsychology.

 Degree and board certification programs are accredited by the Board of Standards of The American Positive Psychology Association (www.amppa.org).
 The American Positive Psychology Association is recognized by the U. S. Department of Education.